 So … if the terrain seems to be getting a little rough at your house, try introducing the above kindergarten geography activities to make your child’s world spin in a more positive direction.

-After you’ve enjoyed doing kindergarten geography activities with your youngster, you may find yourself humming “This Land Is Your Land” (by Woody Guthrie), “I Feel the Earth Move” (by Carole King), or perhaps your own national anthem.
+After you’ve enjoyed teaching your kids geography with these activities, you may find yourself humming “This Land Is Your Land” (by Woody Guthrie), “I Feel the Earth Move” (by Carole King), or perhaps your own national anthem.

 But maybe an even more appropriate song is “To Know You Is To Love You” (by Phil Spector), because that’s what happens when we teach kids about Planet Earth.
 The more they know, the more they’ll learn to cherish and care for it.
 And that’s something worth teaching.